 The two current outputs will typically drive a resistive load directly or via a transformer.
-If dc coupling is required, IOUTA and IOUTB should be directly connected to matching resistive loads, $R{LOAD}$ , which are tied to analog common, ACOM.
-Note, $R{LOAD}$ may represent the equivalent load resistance seen by IOUTA or IOUTB as would be the case in a doubly terminated 50 $\Omega$ or 75 $\Omega$ cable.
-The single-ended voltage output appearing at the IOUTA and IOUTB nodes is simply :
+If dc coupling is required, IOUTA and IOUTB should be directly connected to matching resistive loads, $R{\rm LOAD}$, that are tied to analog common, ACOM.
+Note that $R{\rm LOAD}$ may represent the equivalent load resistance seen by IOUTA or IOUTB as would be the case in a doubly terminated 50 Ω or 75 Ω cable.
+The single-ended voltage output appearing at the IOUTA and IOUTB nodes is simply: